Create & Manage Events

 addeventmanually

-Event Type: This will display to the event audience.
+• Event Type: This will display to the event audience.
 If you hover over an event type you'll see its description.
 This is customizable to your organization - see more on the Learning Event Types Knowledge Base article.
+The options that show in this drop down list must be built in System Settings first before you can make the event.

-• Be aware that you can add multiple event types to a single event (e.g., 60 minutes lecture, 60 minutes small group work).
+• Be aware that you can add multiple event types to a single event (e.g., 60 minute lecture, 60 minute small group work, etc.)

-• If no curriculum period is defined for an event, and event is set to audience of all enrollees, all learners will see the event.
+• If the curriculum period is set to No Period Selected for an event, and the event audience is set to All Learners Enrolled, all learners who are in any curriculum period that encompasses the start time will see the event.

-• If a curriculum period is defined for the event and the event is set to audience of all enrollees, only the learners enrolled in the course for the matching curriculum period will see it.
+• If a curriculum period is defined for the event and the event is set to All Learners Enrolled, only the learners enrolled in the course for the matching curriculum period will see it.

 addeventmanually2

-Event Location: Define where the event will be.
+• Event Location: Define where the event will be.
 This will display to the event audience.
-If your organization has sites, buildings and rooms configured you can assign the event to an existing room.
+If your organization has sites, buildings and rooms configured in the Manage Locations module you can assign the event to an existing room.
 Elentra requires you to provide a room for an event, not just a building or site.
+If you do not have the site, building, and room defined in the Manage Locations module you can instead manually type in the location into the field.

 • If you need to add locations to your organization please see the Knowledge Base article called Introduction to Manage Locations.